 An initial consultation is set-up where we discuss the tummy tuck procedure, and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 Patients who are not happy with the way their tummy looks may benefit from one of several procedures:

-Tummy Liposuction: Some people requesting an abdominoplasty may be better candidates for abdominal liposuction.
-If they have good skin tone, good muscle tone, and minimal or moderate extra fat, then liposuction will offer a very viable alternative to an abdominoplasty.
+Tummy Liposuction: For people with tight skin and good muscle tone but an extra amount of fat.
+Some people requesting a tummy tuck may be better candidates for liposuction.
 The advantage is a quicker recovery period, and avoidance of the lower abdominal scar.
 A special form of abdominal liposuction is the creation of a six-pack abdomen with abdominal etching to showcase the abdominal muscles after the fat around them has been liposuctioned.

-Tummy Tuck: The procedure takes about two to three hours on the average, and it involves making an incision in the lower abdomen, from hip to hip, elevating the skin and fat flap up to the ribcage, and removing the excess skin without injuring the belly button.
+Level II Abdominoplasty: For people with loose muscle tone, extra abdominal fat, and loose skin above and below the belly button.
+Excess skin is excised, abdominal muscles are tightened, and excess fat is liposuctioned from the abdomen and flanks.
+The procedure takes about two to three hours on average, and it involves making an incision in the lower abdomen, from hip to hip and around the belly button, elevating the skin and fat flap up to the ribcage, and removing the excess skin without injuring the belly button.
 As the skin and fat flap is elevated, the abdominal muscles are tightened to create firm abdominal muscles.
 By tightening the muscles, a nice waistline is formed.
 Next, the skin is closed leaving a scar in the lower abdomen and one around the belly button.
 The flanks, or sides, are liposuctioned, if needed, further enhancing the patient’s waistline.
-The end result is a firmer, more aesthetically pleasing, abdomen.
+The end result is a firmer, more aesthetically pleasing abdomen.

 The most important step in avoiding infections/wounds, in my opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
-After the procedure, our patients are prescribed a one-week course of antibiotics to minimize infection.
+After the procedure, our patients are prescribed antibiotics to minimize infection.
 As a result of these extra precautions, our rate of infection after a tummy tuck is extremely rare.
-Conservative removal of skin is important for the results to be good, but also so that the skin is not under too much tension after abdominoplasty.
-It may occur at the superficial incision level where the tension is highest, in the lower mid-abdomen, and a small open wound may occur which will usually heal nicely with dressing changes and antibiotic ointment.
-Pre-operative hibiclens (chlorhexidine) showers, avoidance of shaving the surgical site, smoking, and hypothermia during surgery are all effective ways of reducing the risk of infection.
+Conservative removal of skin is important for the results to be good, but also so that the skin is not under too much tension after tummy tuck.
+Wound healing problems may occur at the superficial incision level where the tension is highest, in the lower mid-abdomen, and a small open wound may occur which will usually heal nicely with dressing changes and antibiotic ointment.

-By elevating the skin in the abdomen to perform an abdominoplasty, the nerves that provide sensation to the abdomen are cut, and sensation over most of the abdomen, especially the lower portion, is lost for months.
+By elevating the skin in the abdomen to perform a tummy tuck, the nerves that provide sensation to the abdomen are cut, and sensation over most of the abdomen, especially the lower portion, is lost for months.
 After a year, sensation usually returns, but not completely.
 This fact is significant for patients to understand so that they will not put heating pads or cold compresses on their abdomen after surgery because with nerve sensation absence, a burn may occur.

 Smoking is an absolute contraindication in tummy tuck.
 The carbon monoxide and nicotine in cigarette smoke causes severe reduction in blood supply to the skin and tissue during healing.
 This results in delayed wound healing, wound separation, death of the skin, and a higher risk of infection.
 Cotinine testing is performed in patients with a smoking history to ensure that they are safe when having this procedure.